 - 2.1.2 The Aberdeen City Local Housing Strategy (LHS) 2018-2023 provides the strategic direction to respond to housing need and demand and informs the future investment in housing and housing related services across the city.
-The LHS identifies an affordable housing target of 342 homes per year in 18/19 and 19/20 and 385 per year in 20/21, 21/22 and 22/23. - 2.1.3 In developing the LHS, the Council worked in collaboration with a wide range of partners and stakeholders with an interest in housing to develop a shared vision for housing across the city.
+The LHS identifies an affordable housing target of 342 homes per year in 2018/19 and 2019/20 and 385 per year in 2020/21, 2021/22 and 2022/23.
+Work will start on the updated LHS in 2022/23. - 2.1.3 In developing the LHS, the Council worked in collaboration with a wide range of partners and stakeholders with an interest in housing to develop a shared vision for housing across the city.
 Housing plays a vital role in meeting the needs of local people and contributes to a prosperous economy. - 2.1.4 The LHS sets out a framework of actions and investment with partnership working to deliver the strategic outcomes and is underpinned by the Housing Need and Demand Assessment 2017 and reflects the Aberdeen City and Shire Strategic Development Plan and the Aberdeen Local Development Plan. - 2.1.5 The housing priorities identified in the LHS 2018 2023: - There is an adequate supply of housing across all tenures and homes are the right size, type, and location that people want to live in with access to suitable services and facilities. - Homelessness is prevented and alleviated. - People are supported to live, as far as is reasonably practicable, independently at home or in a homely setting in their community. - Consumer knowledge, management standards and property condition are improved in the private rented sector. - Fuel poverty is reduced which contributes to meeting climate change targets. - The quality of housing of all tenures is improved across the city. - 2.1.6 The SHIP is aligned with the priorities in the LHS, and the investment priorities are consistent with the strategic priorities.
 The delivery of affordable housing through the SHIP contributes to all but the one of the strategic priorities identified in the LHS; consumer knowledge, management standards and property condition are improved in the private rented sector.